w3f/w3f-education/docs/introblock.md

 ## Module 6 - Web3 and the Future of Blockchain

 Scams and Attacks.
 Culture.
 Public policy.
 Regulations.
 Blockchain governance.
+Cryptocurrencies and DeFi.
 DAOs.
 Interoperability and Scalability.
+NFTs.
+Metaverse.
+Decentralized computing.